ProjectCalvos/nodejs/README.md

 -   Run the command npm install in the folder where you have cloned the repository (This command creates a folder with all the modules)

--   And in the end, run the command npm start
+-   Finally, run the command npm start

-If the app crashes, it is because of the version of your nodejs (to run a websocket you need v4.5.0 or higher)
+If the app crashes, it is because of your nodejs version (in order to run a websocket you need v4.5.0 or higher)

 So... run the next commands: